ydb-platform/ydb/ydb/docs/en/core/postgresql/intro.md

 PostgreSQL compatibility is a mechanism for executing SQL queries in the PostgreSQL dialect on YDB infrastructure using the PostgreSQL wire protocol.
 This feature allows the use of familiar PostgreSQL tools such as [psql](https://www.postgresql.org/docs/14/app-psql.html) and drivers (e.g., [pq](https://github.com/lib/pq) for Golang and [psycopg2](https://pypi.org/project/psycopg2/) for Python).
 Developers can write queries using the PostgreSQL syntax while benefiting from YDB's advantages such as horizontal scalability and fault tolerance.

 YDB's compatibility with PostgreSQL simplifies the migration of applications that were previously operating within the PostgreSQL ecosystem.
-This feature allows for a smoother transition of database-driven applications to YDB.
+This feature allows for a smoother transition of database-driven applications to {{ ydb-short-name }}.
 At present, a limited set of PostgreSQL 14 instructions and functions are supported.
-PostgreSQL compatibility enables switching from PostgreSQL to YDB without modifying the project code (provided that the SQL constructs used in the project are supported by YDB), by merely changing the connection parameters.
+PostgreSQL compatibility enables switching from PostgreSQL to YDB without modifying the project code (provided that the SQL constructs used in the project are supported by {{ ydb-short-name }}), by merely changing the connection parameters.

 The operation of PostgreSQL compatibility can be described as follows: